Ensuring you enjoy your visit

 Works are continuing towards the completion of the £13.8 million refurbishment of our Grade II* listed home in summer 2015.
 This means that not all of our new facilities are operational:

-There is no lift access to any parts of the building until January 2015.
+There is currently no lift access to any parts of the building.
 Stewards will therefore be available to help patrons who require assistance to access the Hall and seating in the Stalls via the ramp and doors on Caledonia Street.

 Whilst works are ongoing please note that bar services will be limited and some of the furniture in the Grand Foyer is temporary until January 2015.